Nishantth1/Nishantth1/README.md

 - 👋 Hi, I’m @Nishantth1
-- 👀 I’m interested in coding,Artificial intelligence and Machine learning.
+- 👀 I’m interested in Coding,AIML and Robotics.
 - 🌱 I’m currently learning Python,C++.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me nishantthakre9@gmail.com